wissam-sib/dilbert/Readme.md

 ## Dilbert and Dilalbert

-For now, we created separate python files for the implementation of DilBert (``dilbert.py``) and DilAlbert (``dilalbert.py``).
+For now, we created separate python files for the implementation of ``DilBert`` (``dilbert.py``) and ``DilAlbert`` (``dilalbert.py``).
 We plan to implement a more generic class to include others models (e.g. Roberta, etc.).
 A big part of the code in these python files comes from the ``transformers library version 2.7.0`` and we added all the necessary lines to implement delayed interaction.
 Other functions, from the same library are also present in a other scripts in this repository.

-The forward function of DilBert and DilAlbert takes the same input as BertForQuestionAnswering and AlbertForQuestionAnswering (question and paragraph concatenated) to ensure compatibility with the run_squad script.
+The forward function of ``DilBert`` and ``DilAlbert`` takes the same input as ``BertForQuestionAnswering`` and ``AlbertForQuestionAnswering`` (question and paragraph concatenated) to ensure compatibility with the ``run_squad.py`` script.
 Therefore, its starts by splitting the input, and then perform all the computations to finally output the start and end logits.
 To optimally exploit delayed interaction, we implemented two additionnal functions: processA (non interaction part) and processB (interaction part).
 There is an example of usage in the ``eval_time.py`` script described below.

 ## eQA experiment

+First start by unzipping ``SQuAD_1_1.zip`` at the root of the project.

 To evaluate the models for the extractive question answering task on SQuAD, we created two copies of huggingface's [run_squad.py script](https://github.com/huggingface/transformers/tree/master/examples/question-answering) :
 * The first one is not modified and is used to train/evaluate the original bert and albert on